The Ultimate Guide to Dating Your Family Photos

 The Ultimate Guide to Dating Your Family Photos | GoodLifePhotoSolutions.com

 Is that Walter Cronkite in the background?
-You could google picture
+You could google a picture

 of him and guesstimate the time period.